VolvoGroup/dymoval/README.md

 	dmv.open_tutorial()

-Otherwise, you can get an inroduction by taking a look at the [documentation](https://volvogroup.github.io/dymoval/).
+**UPDATE** The tutorial won't work in its current status.
+You can take a look at the [documentation](https://volvogroup.github.io/dymoval/) in the meantime.

 Note
 ----